umutboz/MVVM-IOS/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1600/1*Tb8dnc4-CN8ht1Sk72-Avg.png)

-Markup : 1.
-Model: It is simillar to model layer in MVC (contains data business logic)
-         2. View: UIViews + UIViewControllers (We treat both layout view and controllers as View)
-         3. ViewModel: A mediator to glue two above layer together.
+ *Model: It is simillar to model layer in MVC (contains data business logic) *View: UIViews + UIViewControllers (We treat both layout view and controllers as View) *ViewModel: A mediator to glue two above layer together.

 An important point in MVVM is that it uses a binder as communication tool between View and ViewModel layers.
 A technique named Data Binding is used.